JaMa-95/PiRadio/README.md

 # PiRadio
-Build your own url streaming radio by connecting buttons and potentiometers to your raspberry pi.
+Build your own web streaming radio by connecting buttons and potentiometers to your raspberry pi.
-Use the webapp to change to settings or control the radio from any device.
+Use the webserver to change settings or control the radio from any device.

 # TODO
 - support logarithmic poti